 - Memo to Credentialers and Other Stakeholders

 - FAQs for Diplomates: Certificate Conversion and Credentialing

-- What exactly is the ABR doing to educate hospitals, clinics, credentialing bodies, medical insurers, malpractice insurers, state boards, and the savvy general public about the new change so that we don’t have a fiasco at initial credentialing and renewal times?
+- What exactly did the ABR do to educate hospitals, clinics, credentialing bodies, medical insurers, malpractice insurers, state boards, and the savvy general public about the IR/DR certificate so that we don’t have a fiasco at initial credentialing and renewal times?

-- What resources will you provide to help me support the case of a lapsed VIR CAQ to my local credentialing boards and/or hospital administration?
+- What resources do you provide to help me support the case of a lapsed VIR CAQ to my local credentialing boards and/or hospital administration?

 - I received a letter from an insurance company asking me whether I plan to take the VIR CAQ recertification test.
 My answer could negatively affect my reimbursement rates.
 How do I respond to this inquiry, given these process changes, to ensure I am not punished?

 - If you don’t have an IR certification, some national payers will not reimburse for any IR-related E/M codes.
-How will you ensure the insurance companies recognize this new certification?
-How will you ensure that the lapsed VIR CAQ isn’t perceived as having dropped my IR practice?
+How do you ensure the insurance companies recognize this new certification?
+How do you ensure that the lapsed VIR CAQ isn’t perceived as having dropped my IR practice?